RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/notes.rst

 1.0 Carer to view, create and delete patient notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Either click on my patients and select the patient you wish to add a note for or on the patients' name on the home screen.
+1. Either click on 'My Patients' and select the patient you wish to add a note for or on the patient's name on the home screen.

 2. Click on 'Notes'